 This Kovan cafe has been a popular brunch spot since opening in 2013.
 The menu here has also expanded to accommodate more than just regular brunch bites.
 Naturally, Lola’s see massive queues during brunch hours.
 We recommend coming here in the evening for a quieter time instead.
 The dinner menu has some tempting offerings like truffle cream linguine with bacon and slow-cooked beef cheek with truffle mash.
 Save some space for Lola’s cakes and tarts too.

 Tachinomiya is a quaint Japanese eatery/bar tucked away in the recesses of Kovan’s HDB heartlands.
-This is the perfect place for night owls: the bar stays open till 2am on Saturdays.
 Despite its casual surroundings, Tachinomiya is dedicated to sourcing out quality sakes and whisky for its drinks menu.
 Be sure to order kushiyaki skewers here to go with drinks too.

 Every up-and-coming neighbourhood has its artisanal bakery.
 For Kovan, that’s The Bread Shop.
 Here, one can find an array of fresh bakes — from sourdough and brioche loaves to bagels and scones.
 This Kovan outlet also offers all-day sandwiches and coffees, perfect for those who need to quick break from the afternoon sun.